 They are also more likely to use alcohol or other substances to help them cope with problems.

 But what are the barriers to them accessing support and what does this mean for men in crisis?
 We spoke to some of our therapists in training, and this is what they said

-• Additional challenges for BME and LGBTQ+ groups
+• Additional challenges for minority groups

-• How Rapid Transformational Therapy (RTT) is emerging as an intervention to support men’s mental health
+• How Rapid Transformational Therapy® (RTT®) is emerging as an intervention to support men’s mental health

 • Early intervention measures and how they can help young men tackle mental health issues and prevent suicide

-• The worst case scenario – suicide and the ripple effect on families and society
+• The worst-case scenario – suicide and the ripple effect on families and society

 Online virtual event